-- NOTE 2: During static conditions (idle state) only the positive value can apply.
-Under dynamic operating conditions (transmissions) short-term voltage spikes on the I/O line may cause a current reversal. - NOTE 3: To allow for overshoot the voltage on I/O shall remain between -0,3 V and Vcc + 0,3 V during dynamic operation.
+- NOTE 1: It is assumed that a pull-up resistor is used on the interface device (recommended value: 20 kΩ). - NOTE 2: During static conditions (idle state) only the positive value can apply.
+Under dynamic operating conditions (transmissions) short-term voltage spikes on the I/O line may cause a current reversal - NOTE 3: To allow for overshoot the voltage on I/O shall remain between -0,3 V and Vcc + 0,3 V during dynamic operation. - NOTE 4: This value applies when the low impedance buffer is selected.